 Photography started in the 19th century, so your vintage pictures could be close to 200 years old!
 Some of your oldest prints might have been taken during the Civil War, the California Gold Rush, or the dawn of the telegraph.
 These photos let you peek into what life was like for your family in the early days.

 Sadly, people and pictures don’t live forever.
 The last known person born in the 1800s just passed away this year.
 Sure, your vintage photos are not alive.
 But they do have a shelf life.
-If you love old photos like we do, you can learn about their history in books and online.
+If you love old photos like we do, check out the Light Stalking blog for an in-depth history of photography.

 There isn’t a magic formula to find out how long your memories have left.
 Sure, old photos of the 50s should be in better shape than a collection of antique photographs of women in your family, but their shelf life depends on the ways in which they’re made, used, and kept.